mendix/docs/content/refguide/system-requirements.md

 * Java Development Kit 1.8

 {{% alert type="warning" %}}

-You can choose which JDK is used for building and running locally through the **Edit** > **Preferences** menu item.
+You can choose which JDK is used for building and running locally via the **Edit** > **Preferences** menu item in the Desktop Modeler.
 {{% /alert %}}

-If you want to use TortoiseSVN in combination with the Modeler, download the latest version 1.7.x from the [Sourceforge page](http://sourceforge.net/projects/tortoisesvn/files/?source=navbar).
+If you want to use TortoiseSVN in combination with the Desktop Modeler, download the latest version 1.7.x from [Sourceforge](http://sourceforge.net/projects/tortoisesvn/files/?source=navbar).

-### Team Server
+## 3 Team Server

-The Team Server is implemented using Subversion and the Modeler uses the HTTPS protocol to communicate with that server.
-To access the Team Server from within the Modeler, the network at your location needs the following settings:
+The [Team Server](team-server) is implemented using Subversion, and the Modeler uses the HTTPS protocol to communicate with that server.
+To access the Team Server from within the Desktop Modeler, the network at your location needs the following settings:

 * The HTTPS port (TCP 443) needs to be open
 * The HTTP port (TCP 80) needs to be open
 * WebDAV (verbs within the HTTP protocol) needs to be enabled on the proxy server (if any)

-## Web Modeler
+## 4 Web Modeler

-The Mendix Web Modeler is optimized for use with Chrome.
-While Chrome is the officially supported browser, you can also use the Web Modeler with other popular browsers like Firefox, Safari and Edge.
-Note: the browser you use needs to have JavaScript turned on.
+The Mendix Web Modeler is optimized for use with Google Chrome.
+While Chrome is the officially supported browser, you can also use the Web Modeler with other popular browsers like Mozilla Firefox, Apple Safari, and Microsoft Edge.

+{{% alert type="info" %}}
+The browser you use needs to have JavaScript turned on.
+{{% /alert %}}

-## Server
+## 5 Server

-### Operating System
+### 5.1 Operating System

 * Microsoft Windows Server 2008 SP2 and above
 * Debian 8 (Jessie) and above
 * Red Hat Enterprise Linux 6, Red Hat Enterprise Linux 7
 * CentOS 6, CentOS 7

-### Web Server
+### 5.2 Web Server

 * Microsoft Internet Information Services 7 and above
 * Nginx (tested with versions included in Debian Jessie and Debian Jessie Backports)
 * Apache

-### Database Server
+### 5.3 Database Server

 * [IBM DB2](db2) 11.1
 * [MariaDB](mysql) 5.5, 10.0, 10.1